 Research

-Work in our lab concentrates on four main areas of research:
+Work in our lab concentrates on different areas of research that generally focus on the ecology and evolution of fishes:

 California Conservation Genomics Project